adedolapoadegboye/NMEA-Parser-Logger/README.md

 - **Live NMEA Data Reading**: Read and parse live NMEA data from one or more serial ports simultaneously.
 - **Log File Parsing**: Parse NMEA sentences from various log file formats (e.g., `.txt`, `.log`, `.nmea`, `.csv`, and `.xlsx`).
 - **Comprehensive NMEA Sentence Support**: Handles multiple NMEA sentence types like GGA, RMC, GSV, GSA, VTG, GLL, ZDA, GNS, GST, and others.
+- **GGA and GSV Extractor Tool**: Extract GGA or GSV lines from large files to reduce parsing time significantly.
+GGA data typically takes up 10x less space than GSV data, leading to a >10x reduction in test time.
 - **CEP Calculation**: Calculates Circular Error Probable (CEP) statistics such as CEP50, CEP68, CEP90, CEP95, and CEP99, based on user-defined reference point or the mean point of the GPS data.
 - **Excel Export**: Outputs parsed data, summary statistics, and satellite information to Excel for reference and further analysis.
 - **Multi-threading Support**: Supports reading from multiple devices in parallel in live data mode.
 - **Customizable Reference Point**: Users can provide a custom reference point for CEP calculation or allow the program to calculate the mean point from data.
+- **Two Application Types**: The program supports both a **Console Application** and a **GUI Application** built with Tkinter.

 ---